 - 4 cups chicken broth (heated to a low simmer in a saucepan)

 - ¼ cup shallots (or white onion - finely minced)

 - ¼ cup dry white wine (up to ⅓ cup - I used Pinot Grigio)

-- 2 Tbsp butter (salted, in 1 Tbsp pats)
+- 2 tablespoon butter (salted, in 1 tablespoon pats)

-- 2 Tbsp Parmigiano Reggiano cheese (plus more for garnish when served, if desired)
+- 2 tablespoon Parmigiano Reggiano cheese (plus more for garnish when served, if desired)

 - salt & pepper (to taste)